-Illinois Wesleyan University NEWS RELEASE Illinois Wesleyan University News Service, P.O.
-Box 2900, Bloomington, IL 61702-2900 (309) 556-3181 February 1, 1996 Contact: Bob Aaron, 309/556-3181 Model Illinois Government IWU Freshman Eyes Role as State Senator in Four-Day Simulation of Illinois Legislature Editor's Note: Jacob Posey, an Illinois Wesleyan University freshman majoring in political science, is a 1995 graduate of Pinckneyville Community High School and a resident of Pinckneyville, Ill.
-BLOOMINGTON, Ill.--He is only a freshman political science major, but for four days in February and March Jacob Posey will be an Illinois state senator, wheeling-and-dealing over legislation like a veteran Springfield lawmaker.
-Posey, a Pinckneyville native, and five other Illinois Wesleyan University students will get a firsthand glimpse into state politics when they participate in a four-day legislative simulation, Feb.
+Illinois Wesleyan University Illinois Wesleyan University News Service, P.O.
+Box 2900, Bloomington, IL 61702-2900 (309) 556-3181 February 1, 1996 Contact: Bob Aaron, 309/556-3181 Model Illinois Government Six IWU Students Slated for Lawmaker, Journalist Roles in Legislative Simulation in Springfield, Feb.
+29-March 3 BLOOMINGTON, Ill.--What's life like for Illinois state senators, representatives, and others immersed in political life in Springfield?
+Six Illinois Wesleyan University students will get a firsthand glimpse into state politics when they participate in a in a four-day legislative simulation, Feb.
 29-March 3, at the State Capitol complex in Springfield.
 The IWU students and approximately 300 others from about 25 campuses statewide will play the roles of state lawmakers, legislative staff, lobbyists, journalists, and others as part of the Model Illinois Government (MIG), a program launched in the late 1970s to show students about how the Illinois General Assembly operates.
-Gun control, abortion, and education spending are some of the high-profile issues Posey and the other students are likely to grapple with in committee hearings and floor debates.
+Gun control, abortion, and education spending are some of the highprofile issues the students will grapple with in committee hearings and floor debates.
 The student lawmakers will hold hearings in actual committee rooms and stage their legislative debates on the floors of the Illinois House and Senate.
-Posey is spearheading IWU's participation.
+Jacob Posey, a freshman political science major from Pinckneyville, a town north of Carbondale, is spearheading IWU's participation.
 He joined MIG as a Pinckneyville Community High School student when he interned in the office of State Senator Ralph Dunn.
-Posey outlined a typical daily schedule: committee meetings in the morning, afternoon Senate sessions, and night time caucus meetings to round out the 12-hour day.
-Student lawmakers gain experience drafting bills and moving them through (more) Posey-Model Illinois Government/2 the legislative process.

-Jaime Ingle, a junior political science and English major from Maryville, Ill., a community near St. Louis, will work as a journalist on the State Capital beat during MIG.
+Posey, who will serve as a state senator during MIG, outlined a typical daily schedule: committee meetings in the morning, afternoon Senate sessions, and night time caucus meetings to round out the 12-hour day.
+Student lawmakers gain experience drafting bills and moving them through the legislative process.
+Jaime Ingle, a junior political science and English major from Maryville, Ill., a community near St. Louis, will work as a journalist on the (more) Illinois Wesleyan-Model Illinois Government/2 State Capital beat during MIG.

 Ingle, who has worked as a reporter-intern the past two summers for the Edwardsville Intelligencer, said: "Jacob brought up the Model Illinois Government program in our class on Congress and the Legislative Process.
 I hope to go into journalism as a career and this will give me my first chance to work on reporting political issues."
 Ingle said that as a reporter she will cover committee hearings, bill markups, and floor votes.
 "I'll be making predictions," she said, "and I'll be interviewing members of the legislature and lobbyists as good sources of information."
-A 10-member reporter-editor team will produce three, four-page newsletternewspapers, reporting on legislative and other activities.
+A 10-member reporter-editor team will produce three, four-page newsletter-newspapers, reporting on legislative and other activities.
 Other IWU students slated to participate in the MIG are:

-- Dan Belasich, a freshman political science major from Wheaton, Ill. - Minari Fernando, a freshman international studies major from Sri Lanka. - John Krakowsky, a junior political science major from Chicago. - Dana Oesterlin, a freshman from Hinsdale, Ill.
+• Dan Belasich, a freshman political science major from Wheaton, Ill. • Minari Fernando, a freshman international studies major from Sri Lanka.
+John Krakowsky, a junior political science major from Chicago.

+• Dana Oesterlin, a freshman from Hinsdale, Ill.